mosip/id-authentication/kernel/kernel-packetuploader-sftp-jsch/README.md

 1. Create an object of SftpServer configurations.
 2. Pass this object to create SFTP channel.
 3. Use this channel to upload file.
-4. Close the connection.
+4. Release the connection.

-###### If there is any error which occurs while channel creation,upload and realease connection, it will be thrown as Exception.
+###### If there is any error which occurs while channel creation,upload and release connection, it will be thrown as Exception.

 ### Exceptions to be handled while using this functionality:
 1. ConnectionException